videojs/video.js/docs/guides/live.md

 > Note: It does this by adding the `vjs-live` and `vjs-liveui` class to the player and the showing/hiding of components is all handled in css.

 The new live user interface shows the progress/seek bar and lets the user seek backwards/forwards within the live window.
-Next it adds a button, via the `SeekToLive` component that can be clicked when the user is behind live that will seek to the live current time.
+Next, it adds a button, via the `SeekToLive` component that can be clicked when the user is behind live that will seek to the live current time.
 That same button indicates if the `currentTime` of the player is live via a grey circle when not live and a red circle when live.

 To view a sample of this user interface please:
 1. clone the repository, and move into that directory